 Covered in quirky neon décor, One Under is a place for healthy competitiveness and good vibes with DJ sets, cocktails, and, most importantly, indoor car racing and crazy golf.
 Hidden beneath one of Glasgow’s oldest and most stylish districts in Merchant City, the venue offers an otherworldly entertainment experience to make date night stand out.
 The indoor race course is the only of its kind in Glasgow, and racers can have a go at making it first to the finish line.
 As for our beloved crazy golf, visitors can expect two different themed nine-hole courses.
 You can opt for the Madhouse with fairground freaks and creeps, or the Glasvegas, where temptation roams free while partying with Marilyn.

-5. Have a feast with dry-aged steak and quality wine
+6. Have a feast with dry-aged steak and quality wine

 Share the love and treat your Valentine to 18 holes of seriously twisted golf at Golf Fang, where not only can players on a range of instantly recognisable themed holes including the Old College Bar but also tuck into delicious drinks and food from Flip and Dip.
-One of the most instagrammable settings in the city, Golf Fang has also been decorated in traditional Ghetto Golf style, with graffiti, street art and neon lighting ready to light up our social media feeds.
+One of the most Instagrammable settings in the city, Golf Fang has also been decorated in traditional Ghetto Golf style, with graffiti, street art and neon lighting ready to light up our social media feeds.
 And there’s even a ‘Tunnel of Love’ hole.
 This year the venue is themed Seven Deadly Sins for Valentine’s Day to make it the most sinful yet.

-11. Soak up the view of Glasgow with delicious cocktails at Red Sky Bar
+8. Soak up the view of Glasgow with delicious cocktails at Red Sky Bar

 Located at the Radisson RED, Red Sky Bar is situated on the top floor of the hotel and boasts amazing views of the Clyde and iconic buildings in the city.
 You’ll witness the Clydeside shipyards as well as the SEC Armadillo, which is hands down impressive, especially as the sun sets.
 Add an extensive menu of drinks to choose from, including a selection of wines and some cocktails named after Glasgow locations such as Red Sky, Glas-Vegas Fizz and Clydeside Spritz, and you’ve got quite the memorable Valentine’s Day that’ll likely sweep your date off their feet.
 Check out some more of Glasgow’s ravishing rooftops here.